BigMint India Non Ferrous Week 2026

 Hedging & Risk Management in Non-Ferrous Markets

-• Hedging adoption among Indian producers
+• Hedging practices among Indian producers, traders and consumers

-• Case studies of Indian companies
+• Case studies: practical hedging outcomes in Indian metal companies

 00:00 IST